AsciiDoc Linter Manual

 Test Fixtures

-• Share common test data
+• Share test data between related tests

-• Clean up after tests
+• Clean up test environment after each test

 Continuous Integration

-GitHub Actions
+GitHub Actions Workflow

 on: [push, pull_request]